PaulieScanlon/smashing-weekly-analytics/README.md

 # Google Analytics to Slack Notification using GitHub Actions

-The steps to create the required Google Project, Slack Webhook and GitHub Action are detailed in the following article on Smashing Magazine: [TBD](https://www.smashingmagazine.com/)
+The steps to create the required Google Project, Slack Webhook and GitHub Action are detailed in the following article on Smashing Magazine: [How To Create A Weekly Google Analytics Report That Posts To Slack](https://www.smashingmagazine.com/2024/09/how-create-weekly-google-analytics-report-posts-slack/)

 ## Getting started